samyukthdraj/samyukthdraj/README.md

 ## 🚀 Featured Projects

 ### [Expense-Tracker](https://github.com/samyukthdraj/Expense-Tracker)
-A project to enhance Express, Node, and MongoDB skills.
+An expense tracker made using MERN and Tailwind CSS.

 ### [ByteByPython](https://github.com/samyukthdraj/ByteByPython)
-Python hackathon project.
+A dynamic and comprehensive complaint registering website for civilians to stations powered by Gemini Api and AssemblyAiApi.

 ### [Snake-Game](https://github.com/samyukthdraj/Snake-Game)
-A classic snake game built from scratch.
+A classic snake game built from scratch using python and turtle.

 ## 📊 GitHub Stats